iterative/dvc.org/static/docs/commands-reference/cheat-sheet.md

     run                 Generate a stage file from a given command and execute the command
     pipeline            Manage pipeline
-    pull                Pull data files from the cloud push                Push data files to the cloud fetch               Fetch data files from the cloud status              Show the project status
+    pull                Pull data files from the remote storage push                Push data files to the remote storage fetch               Fetch data files from the remote storage status              Show the project status
     repro               Reproduce DVC file.
 Default file name - 'Dvcfile'